Sethegrossman/sethegrossman/_pages/personal_interests.markdown

 ![Image of rock climbing](/assets/images/combined1.png)

 I also enjoy adventuring in many different forms.
 Some adventures I am proud to have taken are:
-* Going offroading in Moab
+* Offroading in Moab
 * Learning to snowboard in January of 2019
 	* I can only do the easy greens
-* Traveling to almost every major national park in the US
+* Spending two months solo road tripping around the U.S.
-* Taking a two month long solo road trip around the US
+.	* I went to almost every major U.S. national park
 * Learning to scuba dive
 	* I've dove in the Florida Keys, Bon Aire, and soon Belize
 * Traveling to Italy, France, and Monaco with my older brother